ridhomahesa/Brain-Tumor-Classification/README.md

 # Brain-Tumor-Classify
-# Membuat prototype aplikasi untuk mengklasifikasikan jenis tumor otak berdasarkan Citra MRI menggunakan Jaringan Saraf Tiruan Backpropagation
+# Create prototype appication for identification type of brain tumor based on MRI image using backpropagation neural network